LEARN ABOUT OXLUMO®(lumasiran)

 How OXLUMO was tested in adults and children 6 years and older

 OXLUMO was studied in the largest clinical trial of patients with PH1 ever done.
-It was a 6-month study with 39 adults and children 6 years and older who did not have severe kidney damage and were not on dialysis.
-During the study, 26 patients were given OXLUMO, and 13 patients received a placebo (an injection that did not contain any medication).
+It was a 6-month study with 39 adults and children 6 years and older who were diagnosed with PH1, did not have advanced kidney disease, and were not on hemodialysis.
+During the study, 26 patients received treatment with OXLUMO, and 13 patients received a placebo (an injection containing no medication).

-After 6 months, those initially on placebo were switched to OXLUMO, while patients who were receiving OXLUMO continued receiving OXLUMO for up to 54 months.
+After 6 months, those initially on placebo were switched to OXLUMO, while patients who were receiving OXLUMO continued receiving OXLUMO.

 Results of the trial: